Digital-Grinnell/dlad-blog/content/posts/087-rebuilding-isle-ld-again.md

     * You can also attempt to use login credentials that the Production server would have stored in its database.

+{{% annotation %}}
+My production site has the user-login block disabled so in order to attempt to login I had to explicitly visit `https://dg.localdomain/user/login`.
+Unfortunately, neither the old nor new credentials worked, so I followed the additional steps below to add the new user to the _Apache_ container.
+{{% /annotation %}}

 * If the newly created Drupal login doesn't work then, you'll need to Shell into the Apache container:

     * **For Mac/Ubuntu/CentOS/etc:** `docker exec -it your-apache-containername bash`